CU-CloudCollab/docker-image-prune/README.md

 ### Examples

-`./prune.rb.rb --namespace pea1 --expiration 30 --no-prune`
+`./prune-dtr.rb.rb --namespace pea1 --expiration 30 --no-prune`

 Target namespace is https://dtr.cucloud.net/repositories/pea1/.
 Images with timestamps in tags that are more than 30 days ago are targeted for deletion.
 However, no tags will actually be deleted because of the `--no-prune` parameter.

-`./prune.rb --namespace cs  --expiration 90 --prune`
+`./prune-dtr.rb --namespace cs  --expiration 90 --prune`

 Target namespace is https://dtr.cucloud.net/repositories/cs.
 Images with timestamps in tags that are more than 90 days (i.e., the default) ago are targeted for deletion.

+# Removing Local Tags/Images

+## prune-local.sh

+This script uses Docker CLI commands and tag expiration logic from the Ruby DockerImagePrune class contained in docker_image_prune.rb.

-## Dependencies
+# Dependencies

 * Gems
   * rest-client
 * Docker Trusted Repository
   * version 1.4.3
 * Docker Trusted Repository API
-  * version 0
+  * version 0(?)

-## Future Changes
+# Future Changes

 Besides the parameter options listed above, the code is written to be fairly easily extensible to different DTR hosts, tag datetime formats, and minimum images to keep.